ym3k/vhd-fix/README.md

 Usage:
   vhd-fix.pl VHDFILE

-  the original file is overwriten with this script, for save host's disk space.
+  the original file is overwriten by this script, for save host's disk space.